Fast Artificial Neural Network

-Fast Artificial Neural Network (FANN) is cross-platform open-source programming library for developing multilayer feedforward Artificial Neural Networks.
+Fast Artificial Neural Network (FANN) is cross-platform programming library for developing multilayer feedforward artificial neural networks (ANNs).
+It is free and open-source software licensed under the GNU Lesser General Public License (LGPL).

 Characteristics

-FAN supports cross-platform execution of single and multilayer networks.
-It also supports fixed point and floating point arithmetic.
+FANN supports cross-platform execution of single and multilayer networks.
+It also supports fixed-point and floating-point arithmetic.
 It includes functions that simplify the creating, training and testing of neural networks.
-It has bindings for over 20 programming languages, including commonly used languages such as PHP, C# and python.
+It has bindings for over 20 programming languages, including commonly used languages such as PHP, C# and Python.

 On the FANN website multiple graphical user interfaces are available for use with the library such as FANNTool, Agiel Neural Network, Neural View, FannExeplorer, sfann and others.
-These graphical interface facilitate the use of FANN for users that are not very familiar with programming or for users who are seeking for a simple out-of-the box solution.
+These graphical interface facilitate the use of FANN for users less familiar with programming or seeking a simple out-of-the box solution.

 Training for FANN is carried out through backpropagation.
 The internal training functions are optimized to decrease the training time.

-Trained Artificial Neural Networks can be stored as .net files to quickly saved and load ANNs for future use or future training.
-This allows the user to partition the training in multiple steps which can be useful when dealing with large training datasets or sizable neural networks.
+Trained artificial neural networks can be stored as .net files to quickly saved and load ANNs for future use or future training.
+This allows dividing the training into multiple smaller steps, which can be useful when dealing with large training datasets or large neural networks.

 History

 FANN was originally written by Steffen Nissen.
 Its original implementation is described in Nissen's 2003 report Implementation of a Fast Artificial Neural Network Library (FANN).
 This report was submitted to the computer science department at the University of Copenhagen (DIKU).
-In his original report Nissen stated that one of his primary motivations in writing FANN was to develop a neural network library that was friendly to both fixed point and floating point arithmetic.
+In his original report, Nissen stated that one of his main motives in writing FANN was to develop a neural network library that was friendly to both fixed point and floating point arithmetic.
 Nissen wanted to develop an autonomous agent that can learn from experience.
 His goal was to use this autonomous agent to create a virtual player in Quake III Arena that can learn from gameplay.

-Since its original 1.0.0 version release, the library's functionality has been expanded by the creator and its many contributors to include more practical constructors, different activation functions, simpler access to parameters and bindings to multiple programming languages.
-It has been downloaded 450,000 times since its move to Source Forge in 2003 and 29,000 times in 2016 alone.
+Since its original 1.0.0 version release, the library's functions have been expanded by the creator and its many contributors to include more practical constructors, different activation functions, simpler access to parameters and bindings to multiple programming languages.
+It has been downloaded 450,000 times since its move to SourceForge in 2003; 29,000 times in 2016 alone.

 The source code is now hosted on GitHub.
 The project was inactive from Nov 2015 to May 2018; in the issue section some users mentioned that the author was no longer contactable.
 Since 2018, development has become active again with contributions from several collaborators.

 Research

 The original FANN report written by Steffen Nissen has been cited 526 times per Google Scholar.
 The library has been used for research in image recognition, machine learning, biology, genetics, aerospace engineering, environmental sciences and artificial intelligence.

-Some notable publications that have cited FANN include:
+Notable publications that cite FANN include: